Retire in Costa Rica

 What are the most challenging aspects of retiring in Costa Rica?

 "One of the most challenging aspects of retiring in Costa Rica is adapting to the lifestyle, culture, and language.
 Learning Spanish can be difficult, and there may be a period of acclimation and adjustment to the country's slower pace of life.
 The cost of living can also be relatively high compared to other Central American countries and wages may be lower, meaning that retirement savings may need to be managed carefully.
-Additionally, Costa Ricans are proud of their culture and customs and there may be a social expectation that expats adopt part of the culture in order to feel accepted," explained a retiree in Costa Rica.
+Additionally, Costa Ricans are proud of their culture and customs and there may be a social expectation that expats adopt part of the culture in order to feel accepted," said one retiree in Costa Rica.

 RelocateNow Costa Rica's clients who run through the RelocateNow Program get quick results in formulating and successfully executing our laid out plan for moving to Costa Rica!
 Expert consulting for future expats in Costa Rica who wish to fast track the process of their move by receiving the specialized information they need, trustworthy connections within the country, and high level 1:1 support through the entire process.